The Best Beginner Programming Language? There are only TWO.

 Reason #3: Most job opportunities and pay well

-Since python and javascript have been around for so long and are such solid programming languages, almost every company in the world is using one or both of these.
+Since Python and JavaScript have been around for so long and are such solid programming languages, almost every company in the world is using one or both of these.

-And for better or worse, companies also rarely switch programming languages.
+And for better or worse, companies rarely switch programming languages.
 It's a big pain and is very costly.

-It also means that there is very likely to still be a lot of jobs available for people that know python or javascript for many years to come.
+It also means that there is very likely to still be a lot of jobs available for people that know Python or JavaScript for many years to come.

 This is a bit of a simplistic approach but if we look at a broad search for these languages, there are: